 Flights to Puerto Plata

-Puerto Platas flight connections are considerably less than the ones to Punta Cana and sometimes it might be a struggle to reach Puerto Plata via their international Gregorio Luperón airport as it only features direct flights to 10 countries worldwide, among them the United States, Canada, Germany and some Scandinavian countries.
-While this might sound sufficient, also the frequencies are remarkably lower than to Punta Cana or Santo Domingo as a lot of the destinations are only served once weekly.
-Puerto Plata does have an alternative airport as well which is around an hour away – Cibao International Airport close to the second biggest city in the Dominican Republic, Santiago de los Caballeros.
-Santiago counts with excellent connections to New York with usually more than 10 non-stop services daily (!), but is lacking flights to other countries as it is just connected with Turks & Caicos, Panama and Tortola otherwise.
+However, similar to Punta Cana, Puerto Plata does have an alternative airport that is around an hour away – Cibao International Airport close to the second biggest city in the Dominican Republic, Santiago de los Caballeros.
+Santiago counts with excellent connections to New York with usually more than 10 non-stop services daily (!) (+ services to Boston, Fort Lauderdale and Miami), but it lacks flights to other countries as it is just connected with Turks & Caicos, Panama and Colombia otherwise.

 The discrepancy of Punta Cana and Puerto Plata can also be seen in the total number of passengers.
-While Punta Cana and Santo Domingo together received 11 million passengers in 2019, Puerto Plata and Santiago just counted around 2.5 million passengers combined.
+While Punta Cana and Santo Domingo together received 7 million passengers in 2023, Puerto Plata and Santiago just counted around 1.2 million passengers combined.
+You definitely find more flight connections to Punta Cana, even though they are not necessarily cheaper.

 Preliminary score: Punta Cana vs. Puerto Plata 1-0